shinsenter/php/README.md

 | `SMTP_TLS`           | Whether to use TLS for secure connection.       | `on`                 |

 > 💡 Hint: If you don't have an SMTP server available (like Gmail) to send emails,
-> you can try using another container such as [MailHog](https://hub.docker.com/r/mailhog/mailhog) to act as an SMTP server.
+> you can try using another container such as [Mailpit](https://hub.docker.com/r/axllent/mailpit) to act as an SMTP server.
 >
-> If you're using MailHog, you only need to set the following two environment variables
+> If you're using Mailpit, you only need to set the following two environment variables
-> in your container: `SMTP_HOST=mailhog` and `SMTP_PORT=25`.
+> in your container: `SMTP_HOST=mailpit` and `SMTP_PORT=1025`.

 ## Debug Mode